ror-community/ror-site/content/blog/2023-10-16-clear-skies-case-study.md

 ### {{< figure src="/img/blog/clearskies/adam-day.jpg" class="round-figure" alt="Adam Day" >}} Adam Day

 There are lots of things that come into the analysis.
 [DOIs](https://doi.org), frankly, are absolutely critical, really useful things.
-Then there's [ORCID](https://orcid.org), which we use to some extent, although a lot a lot of ORCIDs aren't there, and a lot of data that you might want from ORCID isn't in there.
+Then there's [ORCID](https://orcid.org), which we use to some extent, although a lot of ORCIDs aren't there, and a lot of data that you might want from ORCID isn't in there.
 And there are some issues around using it with particular datasets still.
 They may have fixed it now, but there used to be an issue with OpenAlex, that they would infer that people were the same person, and then you would get multiple ORCIDs with the same person, and then you'd find that the wrong ORCID was on the wrong paper.
 So you can use them to some extent, but that can have limitations.

 And I think the ROR identifier gets added from the affiliation string?